 5. Wait until they reach a temperature of 165°F. Use a meat thermometer to check the temperature

-Note: The idea is to prevent the ribs from being overcooked, thus a low-temperature heat is recommended.
-It should not be too hot or too cold.
+The idea is to prevent the ribs from being overcooked, there we suggest you go for a very low-temperature heat.

 How To Reheat Brisket